Advising Frequently Asked Questions

 - E 115

-The University also allows both HES requirements to be changed to credit-only and still count towards your degree requirements.
+The University also allows both HES GEP requirements (HESF 1** and HES ***) to be changed to credit-only and still count towards your degree requirements regardless of the prefix.
+However, if you are taking additional HES/DAN classes to fulfill the “GEP Elective” category, those will need to be taken for a letter grade.

 The CSC BS degree has a slot for “free electives”, which can be taken for a letter grade or credit-only.